-Here is an example.
+Here’s an example.
 You’re hungry, so you get into your car to find a restaurant to purchase food from.
-At the nearest shopping centre, there are three burger joints: Macdonald’s, Grill’d and a small independent restaurant.
+At the nearest shopping centre, there are three burger joints: McDonald’s, Grill’d and a small independent restaurant.
 Seeing the three neon-lit logos (brand elements), your brain immediately fetches relevant information based on your prior understandings of each brand’s corporate identity.

-- The Macdonald’s ad you saw last night on TV, which showed a family happily waiting for a returning father there (communicated identity – Macdonald’s has communicated an ongoing narrative that it is a staple of family life)
+- The McDonald’s ad you saw last night on TV, which showed a family happily waiting for a returning father there (communicated identity – McDonald’s has communicated an ongoing narrative that it is a staple of family life)

-- Your own experiences with Macdonald’s in the past, which have been mostly quick drive-through takeaways (an aspect of actual identity)
+- Your own experiences with McDonald’s in the past, which have been mostly quick drive-through takeaways (an aspect of actual identity)

-- The Macdonald’s brand promise, “an inexpensive, familiar, and consistent meal delivered quickly in a clean environment”
+- The McDonald’s brand promise, “an inexpensive, familiar, and consistent meal delivered quickly in a clean environment”

-- The general way you perceive Macdonald’s, which focuses on relevant aspects like quick service and consistent quality (conceived identity)
+- The general way you perceive McDonald’s, which focuses on relevant aspects like quick service and consistent quality (conceived identity)